 Every bite is filled with wonder, but perhaps best of all is the morsel dubbed “nigiri,” which looks like a French macaron but is actually a nickel-sized shaving of raw salmon layered onto the most ethereal rice cracker and topped with a cutout of shisho leaf and a thimble of wasabi.
 It is one of the most extraordinary things I’ve eaten in years, perhaps decades.

 It is always risky returning to a restaurant that I previously thought of as superb.
 The chances are high that it won’t live up to the memory that I’ve nurtured for years.
-With the initial element of surprise gone, expectations can be extremely difficult to satisfy.
-And memories have a way of evolving and morphing over time.
+Once that initial element of surprise is gone, expectations can be extremely difficult to satisfy.
+Memories have a way of evolving and morphing over time.

-I expected Addison to be superb yet again.
+I anticipated that Addison would prove superb yet again.
 It has always been that.
 What I didn’t realize, however, is that since my last visit the chef has aggressively pushed this kitchen toward a more global, modern ethos, a striking evolution for which he is quick to share credit with chef de cuisine (and long-time protégé) Stefani De Palma.

 Spoiler: This visit isn’t merely superb.
 Every detail from start to finish is exquisite.
 I am blown away — and that’s not something I say often.

 But let’s back up for a second.
-For anyone not familiar, Addison sits within the gated confines of the Fairmont Grand Del Mar in north San Diego County, midway between Oceanside and downtown San Diego, a few miles inland from Torrey Pines.
-Guests staying at the property as I am on this visit (updated hotel review here), are shuttled to and from the restaurant (just up the hill) in one of the Fairmont’s many luxury SUVs.
+For anyone not familiar, Addison sits within the gated confines of the Fairmont Grand Del Mar resort in north San Diego County, midway between Oceanside and downtown, a few miles inland from Torrey Pines.
+Guests staying at the property as I am on this visit (updated hotel review here), are shuttled to and from the restaurant (which is really just a short walk up the hill) in one of the Fairmont’s many luxury SUVs.

 Upon entering Addison for the first time in years, the first thing I notice is evidence of a nip/tuck: a softer color palette and rejiggering of the foyer and lounge.
 Most striking is how few tables there are.
 Although indoor capacity has always been limited, either a fresh layout or new social distancing appears to have reduced capacity even more.
 Tables are lavishly spaced, most at least 10 feet apart.
 The atmosphere feels not only safe for the pandemic era but also luxuriously exclusive.
 When every seat eventually fills up, I count no more than 50 guests in total.